 Microneurovascular Free Muscle-Sparing TRAM-reconstruction of the breast

-The MS-FLAP (Transverse Rectus Abdominis Myocutaneous flap) is the best transplant for breast reconstruction after mastectomy.
+The MS-TRAM flap (Muscle-Sparing Transverse Rectus Abdominis Myocutaneous flap) is the best transplant for breast reconstruction after mastectomy.
 It is soft and can acquire the necessary shape.
 It is possible to reconstruct a round and, if necessary, large breast from it.

 Since 2001, Helena Puonti has been developing a method that allows the restoration of a high degree of sensation to the breasts after FREE MS-TRAM-reconstruction.
 Doctor Puonti finished her study with a dissertation in 2017 and the research included 100 patients.

 Her research has shown that even one nerve of the MS-TRAM flap sutured to a healthy nerve of the breast area can bring normal skin sensation to a new breast.
 With 2 nerve coaptations of the flap the sensation recovery improved even further.
 On average the sensitivity recovery in the whole group was 60% of a normal breast sensation.
 Unfortunately radiotherapy and surgical scarring may also influence on the recovery of the nerves in the mastectomy area.

 The shape of the newly reconstructed breast is important for the patient's quality of life.
 Even more important is the fact that the breast that also feels.